St. Francis College: Baltic and Butler Street Campus (1884–1963)

-Remsen Street Campus
+Remsen Street Campus (1963–2022)

 In 1963, the college relocated to Remsen Street in Brooklyn Heights, where it had purchased five office buildings from the Brooklyn Union Gas Company, allowing it to double its enrollment.
-One of the office buildings went on to become SFC's Administration Building.
-It was constructed in 1914 by Brooklyn architect Frank Freeman.
+One of the office buildings, at 176 Remsen Street, became SFC's Administration Building; that structure was constructed in 1914 by Brooklyn architect Frank Freeman.
 The college started the expansion of its facilities with the construction of the Science and Technology Building in 1968, the Generoso Pope Athletic Complex in 1971, and the Student Services Building, which also had housing to accommodate the Franciscan Brothers and provided space for faculty.
 In 1969, the college became a co-educational institution, and additional property was purchased on both Remsen and Joralemon Streets, allowing enrollment to exceed 3,000 students.

 In 2003, St. Francis College completed a new athletic and event facility atop the college's basketball court: the Anthony J. Genovesi Center.
 In fall 2005, the 35000 sqft Frank and Mary Macchiarola Academic Center opened, which included the new St. Francis College Library, classrooms equipped with wireless internet access, smart boards, and multimedia technology, a theater/lecture hall, updated facilities for the Communication Arts department, gathering spaces such as a lounge with Wi-Fi for students, and office space for several academic departments.
 The Frank and Mary Macchiarola Academic Center was built where the old McGarry Library once stood.
 The old library was housed in "a little 1857 palazzo a half-block from Brooklyn's Borough Hall" and was part of the original purchase made from the Brooklyn Union Gas Company in 1960.

-Livingston Street Campus
+Livingston Street Campus (2022–present)

 In the summer of 2022, after nearly 60 years at Remsen Street, St. Francis College moved to a new facility at 179 Livingston Street in Downtown Brooklyn.
-Key features of the new campus include a 260-seat cafeteria with servery and kitchen; a 50-seat outdoor terrace exclusively for use by SFC students, faculty, and staff; a 38-seat chapel; a 300-seat auditorium; a 32-seat tiered screening room; a 6,600-square-foot library with space for study and research; two art galleries; and ample space for student gatherings.
+Key features of the new campus include a 260-seat cafeteria; a 50-seat outdoor terrace for use by SFC students, faculty, and staff; a 38-seat chapel; a 300-seat auditorium; a 32-seat tiered screening room; a 6,600-square-foot library; two art galleries; and space for student gatherings.

 Campus

-St. Francis College is located at 179 Livingston Street, in Downtown Brooklyn, and encompasses three floors in the Wheeler Building, a newly constructed, 14-story, mixed-use building atop the iconic Art Deco Macy’s department store.
+St. Francis College is located at 179 Livingston Street, in Downtown Brooklyn, and encompasses three floors in the Wheeler Building, a building atop the Macy's department store.
 St. Francis College does not have a dedicated dormitory for its students and, as such, is a commuter school.